 WP Explorer is mostly about premium WordPress themes and plugins.

-However, like most of the companies who provide commercial WordPress themes and plugins they also offer a wealth of knowledge via blogs and articles about WordPress.
+However, like most of the companies that provide commercial WordPress themes and plugins they also offer a wealth of knowledge via blogs and articles about WordPress.

 They also feature a web design freebies section as part of the blog, together with a Coupons section, so you really should not be missing out on anything which these guys post :)